 Mosconi, by contrast, had plenty of witnesses for his 526-ball run and there’s also a confirming affidavit on record at the Museum of American History.
 Mosconi’s 526 world record is locked down and settled.

-I’ve been thinking about all this lately as I watch American John Schmidt make his epic run to surpass Willie’s record.
+I’ve been thinking about all this lately as I watch American John Schmidt make his dramatic run to surpass Willie’s record.
 He’s been shooting for days on end at a room in Phoenix, Arizona, and so far has posted up more than 50 100-plus runs, eight 200-plus runs and two 300-plus runs.
 It’s epic.
 Maybe he’ll crash through Mosconi’s record and maybe he won’t — but it’s sure fun to watch.
 You can find a link here.

 But, back to Babe Cranfield.
 Mr. Capone, in his 2010 note to me, described racking balls for the legend and said that in the process, he witnessed first hand as Cranfield plowed through 32 consecutive racks.
 Capone was dumbstruck by the feat.